Overview

 MATH 5250 - Numerical Analysis and Differential Equations

-Fall 2023.
+Fall 2024.
 4 credits.
 Student option grading.

-Prerequisite: MATH 2210, MATH 2230-MATH 2240, or MATH 2940 or equivalent and one additional mathematics course numbered 3000 or above.
+Prerequisite: MATH 2210, MATH 2230-MATH 2240, MATH 2310, or MATH 2940 or equivalent and one additional mathematics course numbered 3000 or above.
 Enrollment limited to: graduate students.
 Students will be expected to be comfortable writing proofs.
 More experience with proofs may be gained by first taking a 3000-level MATH course.
 Co-meets with MATH 4250 and CS 4210.

 Introduction to the fundamentals of numerical analysis: error analysis, approximation, interpolation, numerical integration.
 In the second half of the course, the above are used to build approximate solvers for ordinary and partial differential equations.
 Strong emphasis is placed on understanding the advantages, disadvantages, and limits of applicability for all the covered techniques.
 Computer programming is required to test the theoretical concepts throughout the course.